CounterpartyXCP/counterparty-core/docs/API.rst

       url, data=json.dumps(payload), headers=headers, auth=auth).json()
     print("\nGET ADDRESS RESULT: ", response)

-    #Send 1 XCP (specified in satoshis) from one address to another (you must have the sending address in your wallet)
+    #Send 1 XCP (specified in satoshis) from one address to another (you must have the sending address in your wallet
+    # and it will be returned as an unsigned OP_RETURN transaction in this example, as the multisig parameter is
+    # specified as False
     payload = {
-      "method": "do_send",
+      "method": "create_send",
-      "params": ["1CUdFmgK9trTNZHALfqGvd8d6nUZqH2AAf", "17rRm52PYGkntcJxD2yQF9jQqRS4S2nZ7E", 100000000, "XCP"],
+      "params": ["1CUdFmgK9trTNZHALfqGvd8d6nUZqH2AAf", "17rRm52PYGkntcJxD2yQF9jQqRS4S2nZ7E", 100000000, "XCP", false],
       "jsonrpc": "2.0",
       "id": 0,
     }